 Weaknesses:

 - Limited Focus on the Solution.
 Great for pure-play automotive companies.
-But it might not work for diverse business models, even within manufacturing.
+However, it might not work for diverse business models, even within manufacturing.

 - Not the best fit for Companies Growing Through M&A. Not the best fit for companies in the M&A cycle, whether planning for carve-outs, mergers, or acquisitions.
 Primarily due to the uncertainty of the to-be business model.